siusaicheong/translation_knowledge_management_taipei_June_2017/README.md

 # Workshops on Translation Knowledge Management (Taipei, 26-27 June 2017)
 Sai-cheong Siu

 Thank you for visiting this web site.
-I ran two workshops on the management of translation knowledge from 26 to 27 June 2017, and this webpage provides you with more information about them.
+I ran two workshops on the management of translation knowledge (翻譯的資訊化管理及知識點的設計) from 26 to 27 June 2017, and this webpage provides you with more information about them.

 ## Workshop 1: Translation Knowledge Management 1
 * Introduction to Translation Knowledge Management